 You can explore the park on some of the trails that loop through – including a 5km return of the Bibbulmun Track that runs between Camel Farm and Hewett’s Hill, or a larger 12.4km return that links the Perth Hills Discovery Centre and the Golden View Lookout.
 Between the Dell and South Ledge is a 9km loop that takes you through the heart of the park, with beautiful jarrah forests and spring wildflowers.
 The Helena Pipehead Walk takes you through 5.2km of wandoo forest, with wildflowers (particularly orchids) during spring and views over the Lower Helena Pipehead Dam, plus there’s the Portagabra Track – a 3.5km loop that starts at Fred Jacoby Park.

 If you need to take things up a notch, you can also explore the park on two wheels, with oodles of mountain bike trails in the park.
 The northernmost portion of the Munda Biddi trail is within Beelu, the off-road track travels a whopping 1060km between Mundaring and Albany.
 There are heaps of trails within the park to check out though, ranging from beginner-friendly right up to black diamond faves.
-We recommend checking out the Kalamunda Mountain Bike Collective for more detailed information, and you can check out our favourite mountain biking trails around Perth HERE.
+We recommend checking out the Kalamunda Mountain Bike Collective for more detailed information.

 If you want to make a weekend of it, you can camp at the Perth Hills Discovery Centre.
 With hot showers and a camp kitchen, you’ll practically feel like you’re at a five star hotel.
 The Centre is operated by Nearer to Nature, who provide hands-on, nature-based learning for every age.